zuburqan/grafana-parity-report/README.md

 ## Compatibility

-This panel should work with the following data sources: [Graphite](https://grafana.net/plugins/graphite).
+This panel should work will work with [Graphite](https://grafana.net/plugins/graphite).

 ## Development